jcolag/silver-bat-01-seeking-refuge/text/07-entrance.md

 # A Signal of Introduction

 The guards keep coming and we're on the verge of being overwhelmed.
-We aren't going to deliberately kill anybody and we don't have the means to fight off an entire army, even if we didn't care about casualties.
+We aren't going to deliberately kill anybody, and we don't have the means to fight off an entire army, even if we didn't care about casualties.

 And then, out of nowhere, everything breaks out in complete chaos when the Silver Bat streaks overhead, engines screeching like an injured animal.
 I didn't schedule it, but whoever it is---my money is on Mom, always out for the dramatic twist---must have been monitoring, probably with the help of Guerrero.
 Guerrero's involvement becomes more obvious when an honest to goodness flying saucer screams through the sky, getting into what appears to be a dogfight with the Silver Bat, completely pulling the attention of the guards away from us and occasionally firing ordinance in the space between the guards and us to keep them from approaching us.